Almarie Stander

 What the FAQ is PII?

-We demystify the term and show you why 'personally identifiable information' is a matter worth considering
+We demystify the term PII, and show you why 'personally identifiable information' or PII is a matter worth considering.

 Here at Snaplet, life is all about PII.
 In fact, our whole team is obsessed with it.
 I'm not talking about the lobster pie that Snappy (head of naps and smiles) loves so much.
 What I'm referring to, is a whole different recipe, and if not handled with care, could leave a bad taste in your mouth.
 So what is PII then?
 Let's delve in.